 The California Consumer Privacy Act of 2018 (CaCPA) seemed to appear out of nowhere as it passed the desk of Gov. Jerry Brown.
-Since we’d be hard pressed to find a business that doesn’t somehow collect data – and because many businesses today do also financially profit from the sale of consumer data – this new law may affect half a million businesses across the United States.
-To help you navigate, we’ve put together a guide of everything you need to know about California’s new data privacy law.
+Since we’d be hard pressed to find a business that doesn’t somehow collect data – and because many businesses today do also financially profit from the sale of consumer data – this new California data privacy law may affect half a million businesses across the United States.
+To help you navigate, we’ve put together a guide of everything you need to know about the California data protection law.

 Table of Contents